Constantinos Antonopoulos: Business

 Constantinos Antonopoulos is a founding member and shareholder of Intralot, a Greek company that supplies integrated gaming, transaction processing systems, game content, sports betting management and interactive gaming services to state-licensed gaming organizations worldwide.
-In 1992, the year that the company was established, he assumed his current position as chief executive officer.
-Under his leadership the company has grown its presence to 56 countries and its workforce to more than 5,500 people.
-He is the chairman of many companies of the group and a non - executive member of the board of directors of Intracom Holdings.
+Since the company's establishment in 1992, he has held the position of chief executive officer.
+Under his leadership, the company expanded its global presence to 56 countries, employing a workforce of over 5,500 people.
+Additionally, he holds the chairmanship in several companies within the group and serves as a non-executive member of the board of directors of Intracom Holdings.
 In November 2014 Constantinos Antonopoulos resigned from his position as Intralot's CEO.

 Honors & Affiliations

-Constantinos Antonopoulos was honored with numerous significant distinctions; among others he was distinguished internationally in the “Lottery industry Hall of Fame”, as one of the most important professionals in the lottery industry An essential initiative that Constantinos Antonopoulos took was Intralot’s becoming a founding member of the Global Growth Companies community, the “New Champions of the World Economic Forum”.
-He is a member of the board of directors of the Federation of Greek Industries (SEV) and participates in the Foreign Affairs Executive Committee of the Federation (SEV International).
+Constantinos Antonopoulos was honored with numerous significant distinctions, including international recognition in the “Lottery industry Hall of Fame”, acknowledging him as one of the most important professionals in the lottery industry An essential initiative led by Constantinos Antonopoulos was Intralot’s founding membership in the Global Growth Companies community, recognized as the “New Champions of the World Economic Forum”.
+Additionally, he serves as a board member of the Federation of Greek Industries (SEV) and participates in the Foreign Affairs Executive Committee of the Federation (SEV International).